Rud Rennie: Photography, health, and the later years

 A lifelong photographer, Rennie's hundreds of surviving snapshot subjects included Gehrig, Babe Ruth, Casey Stengel, Yogi Berra "He doesn’t even look like a Yankee" was Rennie's oft-quoted complaint.
-Joe DiMaggio, Jackie Robinson, Phil Rizzuto, Joe McCarthy, George Selkirk, Lefty Gomez, Dizzy Dean, Jacob Ruppert, Tommy Henrich, Rogers Hornsby, Grantland Rice, Hank Greenberg, Pee Wee Reese, Leo Durocher, Red Smith, Al Huggins, Jim Kahn, and numerous others in action, from spring training in Florida to a year's Series, and everything in between, on and off the diamond.
+Joe DiMaggio, Jackie Robinson, Phil Rizzuto, Joe McCarthy, George Selkirk, Lefty Gomez, Dizzy Dean, Jacob Ruppert, Tommy Henrich, Rogers Hornsby, Grantland Rice, Hank Greenberg, Pee Wee Reese, Leo Durocher, Red Smith, Al Huggins, Jim Kahn, and numerous others in action including spring training in Florida and a year's Series..
 His family photo albums cover more than 50 years of activities in New York, Southampton, Florida, New Orleans, St. Louis, Mexico, Cuba, and the Dominican Republic.
-He always kept scrupulous notes as to camera, film, exposure, and shutter speed.
+He kept detailed notes as to camera, film, exposure, and shutter speed.

 Rud Rennie suffered a heart attack during the Yankees’ Spring Training in 1952, returning to baseball coverage after recuperation.
-His wife Cecilia died in 1954, by which time Rennie's own condition of heart failure necessitated an end to the arduous travel routine following the Yankees.
-He then moved to cover thoroughbred horse racing in New York.
+His wife Cecilia died in 1954, by which time Rennie's own condition of heart failure necessitated an end to the travel routine following the Yankees.
+He then covered thoroughbred horse racing in New York.

 Rud Rennie died in Huntington, New York on October 6, 1956, aged 59.
-Numerous sportswriter colleagues attended his funeral.
+Sportswriter colleagues attended his funeral.
 He was buried as a veteran at Long Island National Cemetery in Farmingdale, New York.